-This course is delivered online as a mixture of synchronous meetings (tutorials, labs, lecture meetings, discussions and office hours) and asynchronous activities (pre-recorded lectures and slides, as well as quizzes).
-Students need to be prepared to meet online via web conferencing tools at scheduled days and times.
-The specific dates and activities are described further on in this course outline.
+This course is delivered in person as a mixture of lectures, tutorials, labs, discussions and office hours, as well as asynchronous activities (recordings, slides and quizzes).
+The specific dates and activities are described below.
 The asynchronous activities are intended to provide flexibility to students.
-Students are expected to remain up to date with the deadlines and due dates provided by the instructors.
-This course requires a reliable high-speed Internet access and a computer.
+Students are expected to remain up to date with the deadlines and due dates as provided by the instructors.
+In practice, this course requires Internet access and a computer.

-Web conferencing sessions in this course may be recorded and made available only to those within the class.
-Sessions may be recorded to enable access to students with internet connectivity problems, who are based in different time zone, and/or who have conflicting commitments.
-If students wish not to be recorded, they need to leave your camera and microphone turned off.
-You will be notified at the start of the session when the recording will start.
+Lectures in this course will be recorded on Zoom and made available on Brightspace.
+Sessions are recorded to enable access occasionally for students based in a different time zone or have conflicting commitments.
+If remote students wish not to be recorded, they need to leave their camera and microphone turned off.
+Students will be notified at the start of the session when the recording starts.
+Please note this is not a remote course and in-person attendance for labs and tutorials is mandatory.

-Please note that course materials and recordings are protected by copyright.
-These are for your own educational use, but you are not permitted to publish to third party sites, such as social media sites and course materials sites.
-All solutions and answers to any quiz or exam for this course must be your own work.
+Also, please note that course materials and recordings are protected by copyright.
+These are for your own educational use, but you are not permitted to publish to third party sites, e.g. social media sites or specific course material web sites.
+All solutions and answers to any quiz or exam in this course must be your own work.